Runzelee/Runzelee/README.md

 - A 15 y. o. boy from China.
 - zh-CN / en-US
-- A student that ready to graduate from junior middle school.
+- A high school student.
 - A programming and science hobbyist.
 - **Improving myself**.